jrmeier/jedmdev/source/resume.md

 permalink: /resume/
 ---

-I'm a self-taught full-stack software engineer currently living and working in the Des Moines area, at [Denim Social](https://denimsocial.com).
-Where we build software to automate digital marketing for large organizations.
-Since 2016, I've been fortunate enough to be involved in some early stage start-ups, which focused on automated chat.
-When I'm not working, I spend my time reading, hanging with my fiance and dog, or in the kitchen cooking.
+I'm a self-taught full-stack software engineer currently living and working in the Des Moines area, at [Denim Social](https://denimsocial.com), where we build software to automate digital marketing for large organizations.
+When I'm not programming, I spend my time reading, hanging with my fiance and dog, or in the kitchen cooking.

 ## Skills